CookiePLMonster/CookiePLMonster.github.io/_posts/2024-10-25-silentpatch-goes-open-source.md

 # Introduction

-Tomorrow, on October 26th, 2024, GTA San Andreas turns 20 years old.
-I haven't had the chance to play it upon its release in 2004 -- I was a kid who, back then, played exclusively on PC and would play Vice City whenever my parents allowed me.
-My first experience with San Andreas was in mid-2005 when the game was released on PC; little did I know back then how influential GTA in general, but most specifically San Andreas, would later be for my life and my professional career -- and that nearly two decades later, well into my adult life, I would still be fixing it to make it as enjoyable an experience as I possibly can.
+Tomorrow, on {% include elements/time.html date="2024-10-26" text="October 26th, 2024" %}, GTA San Andreas turns 20 years old.
+I haven't had the chance to play it upon its release in {% include elements/time.html date="2004-01-01" preset=site.date.year %} -- I was a kid
+who, back then, played exclusively on PC and would play Vice City whenever my parents allowed me.
+My first experience with San Andreas was in {% include elements/time.html date="2005-01-01" preset=site.date.year text="mid-2005" %} when the game was released on PC; little did I know back then how influential GTA in general, but most specifically San Andreas, would later be for my life and my professional career -- and that nearly two decades later, well into my adult life, I would still be fixing it to make it as enjoyable an experience as I possibly can.

-**Today, on October 25th, I'm honored to publish the biggest update of SilentPatch for the classic Grand Theft Auto trilogy to date, with the full source code now available on GitHub under the MIT license!**
+**Today, on {% include elements/time.html date="2024-10-25" text="October 25th" %}, I'm honored to publish the biggest update of SilentPatch for the classic Grand Theft Auto trilogy to date, with the full source code now available on GitHub under the MIT license!**
 While I originally planned for the open source release to go live [in January]({% post_url 2023-12-29-silentpatch-10th-anniversary %}), a combination of an increased update scope and several real-life issues happening in the background resulted in this much of a delay,